After We Fell is the third instalment in the After film franchise, based on the new adult fiction book series by author Anna Todd.

 It debuted on Amazon Prime Video on Friday 22 October last year.

 There has been some confusion about whether the film will be making its way onto Netflix - in the US it dropped on the streaming platform on Monday 17 January, however in the UK it continues to only be available on Amazon Prime Video.

 You can sign up for a 30 day free trial of Amazon Prime, which gives you access to the Amazon Prime Video collection, as well as other perks like free delivery on selected items.

 After your 30 day free trial has expired, Amazon Prime will cost £7.99 per month thereafter.

 What are reviews saying?

-So far reviews for the film have been less than enthusiastic, with Cath Clarke from The Guardian stating that it has a “tangled mess of plot, daytime-soap acting and inanimate passion”.
+Upon its release, reviews for the film were less than enthusiastic, with Cath Clarke from The Guardian stating that it has a “tangled mess of plot, daytime-soap acting and inanimate passion”.

 She offered the film one out of five stars, and wrote: “If you’re new to the franchise, don’t even bother trying.
 The script works on the basis that everyone watching has read the books, seen the previous movies and bought the T-shirt.